-- render any equipment inoperative. - summon assistance. - if the injury is of a minor nature ensure follow-up treatment is carried out by reporting to the qualified First Aider. - if the injury is of a major nature then an ambulance should be summoned immediately without undue delay attempting to contact parents or parents/carers. - if the injured is mobile then he/she should be taken for emergency treatment to the Hospital.
-Headteacher/Deputy Headteacher is responsible for arranging for a member of staff to accompany the student/staff to hospital if parents/carers are unavailable.
+- render any equipment inoperative - summon assistance - if the injury is of a minor nature ensure follow-up treatment is carried out by reporting to the qualified First Aider - if the injury is of a major nature then an ambulance should be summoned immediately without undue delay attempting to contact parents or carers - if the injured person is mobile then they should be taken to the hospital for emergency treatment.
+Headteacher/Deputy Headteacher is responsible for arranging for a member of staff to transport the pupil/staff to hospital.